John Rosatti Revocable Trust Sells 3,000 Shares of BurgerFi International, Inc. (NASDAQ:BFI) Stock

-BurgerFi International, Inc. (NASDAQ:BFI – Get Rating) major shareholder John Rosatti Revocable Trust sold 3,000 shares of BurgerFi International stock in a transaction on Friday, April 8th.
-The stock was sold at an average price of $3.71, for a total transaction of $11,130.00.
-Following the transaction, the insider now directly owns 3,737,540 shares of the company’s stock, valued at approximately $13,866,273.40.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Large shareholders that own more than 10% of a company’s stock are required to disclose their sales and purchases with the SEC.
+BurgerFi International, Inc. (NASDAQ:BFI – Get Rating) major shareholder John Rosatti Revocable Trust sold 3,000 shares of the stock in a transaction that occurred on Monday, April 11th.
+The shares were sold at an average price of $3.70, for a total transaction of $11,100.00.
+Following the completion of the transaction, the insider now directly owns 3,734,540 shares of the company’s stock, valued at $13,817,798.
+The sale was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
+Large shareholders that own 10% or more of a company’s stock are required to disclose their sales and purchases with the SEC.

 John Rosatti Revocable Trust also recently made the following trade(s):

-- On Monday, April 11th, John Rosatti Revocable Trust sold 3,000 shares of BurgerFi International stock.
-The stock was sold at an average price of $3.70, for a total transaction of $11,100.00.
+- On Friday, April 8th, John Rosatti Revocable Trust sold 3,000 shares of BurgerFi International stock.
+The shares were sold at an average price of $3.71, for a total transaction of $11,130.00.

 - On Wednesday, April 6th, John Rosatti Revocable Trust sold 1,400 shares of BurgerFi International stock.
-The stock was sold at an average price of $3.81, for a total transaction of $5,334.00.
+The shares were sold at an average price of $3.81, for a total transaction of $5,334.00.

 - On Monday, April 4th, John Rosatti Revocable Trust sold 3,000 shares of BurgerFi International stock.
 The shares were sold at an average price of $4.07, for a total transaction of $12,210.00.